lucianoAvinas/lowrank-gnn-kernels/README.md

 MLP2 results can be obtained by running `mlp_run.py`

-Comparison of different evaluation is found in `eval_conventions.py`
+Comparison of different evaluation is run using `eval_conventions.py`